serverless/serverless/docs/commands.md

 * ##### `$ jaws stage create`

   * Creates a new stage in existing region.
 By default executes CloudFormation to make new stage.

-*  ##### aws module installation and update

- * We leverage the most popualar package manager for the runtime and utilize a post-install hook to jaws stuff.
-For example in nodejs: `npm install awsm-images --save`

 ### Dash Commands